kinde-oss/documentation/public/authenticate/multi-factor-auth/mfa-per-org.md

 - Select **No** - If you want MFA to be applied in only some organizations or for some connections in your business.
 You will then need to set MFA in each organization separately.

-- Select **Yes** or **Optional** - If you want everyone, in every organization to use MFA’.
-Note that if you select **Yes** here, MFA will apply in all organizations regardless of what you set at the organization level.
+- Select **Yes** – Enforce MFA for all users in all organizations.
+This overrides any organization‑level settings.
+- Select **Optional** – Allow MFA but do not require it globally.
+Organization‑level settings can require MFA per org.

 Whatever you select here, you can still exempt roles from MFA per organization.
 ## Switch on MFA for an organization

 MFA methods selected here will replace those selected at the environment level.